 Robert E. McNair Scholarship

 To be considered for the McNair Scholarship, submit the online scholarship application, mail two letters of recommendation, and email two original essays.
-The finalists will be invited to interview on campus on January 9th, 2015.
-The award is renewable for 4 years with the student completing 30 semester hours a year and maintaining at least a 3.0 GPA.
+The finalists will be invited to interview on campus.
+The award is renewable for 3 years with the student completing 30 semester hours a year and maintaining at least a 3.0 GPA.

 - Be a South Carolina resident

-- Be a High school senior who has been admitted or have all admission materials sent to the University by the scholarship deadline
+- Be a High school senior who has been admitted or have all admission materials sent to the University by the scholarship deadline--December 1, 2017

 - Achieve a high school cumulative GPA of 3.0 or higher

-- Have a combined SAT score (math and critical reading) of 1100 or higher, or a 24 or higher composite ACT score
+- Have a combined SAT Score of 1100 (Critical Reading and Math) or higher or have an ACT Composite Score of 24 or higher

 - Display a dedication to public service